onflow/flow-go/language.md

 // Declare a constant which refers to the sending account.
 //
-// The initial value is ommitted for brevity
+// The initial value is omitted for brevity
 //
 const sender: Account = ...

-// Declare a constant refering to the receiving account.
+// Declare a constant which refers to the receiving account.
 //
-// The initial value is ommitted for brevity
+// The initial value is omitted for brevity
 //
 const receiver: Account = ...